Lauren Jackson: Honours

-Jackson was named the Australian International Player of the year in 1999, 2000 and 2002.
-In 2005, she was inducted into the Australian Institute of Sport 'Best of the Best'.
-In late 2011, the Albury Sports Stadium was renamed the Lauren Jackson Sports Centre.
+Jackson was named the Australian International Player of the Year in 1999, 2000, 2002, 2004, 2006 and 2008.
+In 2005, she was inducted into the Australian Institute of Sport's 'Best of the Best'.

+In 2011, the Albury Sports Stadium was renamed the Lauren Jackson Sports Centre.
 A thousand people showed up at the renaming ceremony, at which Jackson was the guest of honour.

-She was the flag bearer for Australia at the Summer 2012 London Olympic Games.
+Jackson was the flag bearer for Australia at the 2012 Summer Olympics.
 On 8 June 2015, she was appointed an Officer of the Order of Australia in the Queen's Birthday Honours.

 Jackson was inducted into the Women's Basketball Hall of Fame in 2020, the same year in which she was inducted into the Sport Australia Hall of Fame.
-The following year, she was inducted into the Naismith Memorial Basketball Hall of Fame and was named to The W25, the WNBA's 25th anniversary team.

-Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.
+The following year, she was inducted into the Naismith Memorial Basketball Hall of Fame and was named to the WNBA's 25th anniversary team.
+Jackson was an inaugural inductee to the University of Canberra Sport Walk of Fame in 2022.

+In November 2024, Jackson was honoured at the Sport Australia Hall of Fame Awards, receiving The Dawn Award.
+The award recognises an individual, team or organisation who "show courage and bravery and have changed sport for the better".

+Personal life

+Jackson earned her Higher School Certificate in Canberra while she was training with the Australian Institute of Sport.
+Jackson studied for a psychology degree at Lomonosov Moscow State University and continued via correspondence from America.
+In 2007, she was working on a university course in business management.
+In 2010, she was taking classes at Macquarie University in Sydney.
+Her coursework was centred in cultural studies and included topics like women's rights and racism.
+After injuries prevented her from studying, she was back working on her degree in 2012 and had aspirations on becoming a United Nations diplomat.
+She also considered becoming an advocate for women.
+Her interests regarding gender studies were inspired by a book regarding the rape during the Rwandan Genocide, and Jackson is even an ambassador of a foundation that seeks to empower the abused women of that war.
+By 2015, Jackson was trying to get a Bachelor of Gender and Diversity at the University of Canberra, mostly through distance education.